edgi-govdata-archiving/web-monitoring-crawler/README.md

     1. Saves the results as a GH actions artifact (even if the crawl fails, so it can be inspected).
     2. Uploads results to S3.
     3. Imports the results to web-monitoring-db.
-    4. Uploads the WARC files to the Internet Achive.
+    4. Uploads the WARC files to the Internet Archive.

     Ideally these follow-on bits would be separate jobs, but I don’t think there’s a way to do that in the current workflow syntax.